ccfang2/fdid/README.md

 ![GitHub Repo stars](https://img.shields.io/github/stars/ccfang2/fdid?style=social)

 The R package `fdid` allows users to implement the method proposed in Fang and Liebl (2025)[^1].
 In this paper, we present a novel functional perspective on Difference-in-Differences (DiD) that allows for honest inference using event study plots under violations of parallel trends and/or no-anticipation assumptions.
 Specifically, in our proposed plot, we compute an infimum-based simultaneous confidence band in the pre-treatment period by parametric bootstrap, and a supremum-based simultaneous confidence band in the post-treatment period by the algorithm of Kac-Rice formula proposed in Liebl and Reimherr (2023)[^2].
-Additionally, by contrast to classical reference line in traditional event study plots, we derive an honest reference band based on the violation of parallel trends or no-anticipation assumption for making inference.
+Additionally, by contrast to classical reference line in traditional event study plots, we derive an honest reference band, accounting for potential biases from the violation of parallel trends or no-anticipation assumption, when making inference.

 By doing so, we turn traditional event study plots into rigorous honest causal inference tools through equivalence and relevance testing: Honest reference band can be validated using equivalence testing in the pre-anticipation period, and honest causal effects can be tested using relevance testing in the post-treatment period.